ibourn/CoinflipDapp/README.md

      * ethereum programming language : solidity
      * approach of assembly code (low level language) for the delegate call allowing the proxy to use functions from logic contract with his context (scope) and his storage.
-     * management of oracle and events
+     * the use of oracle and events

     * tools and environment :
      * remix ide